renan-throsa/Resume/README.md

-# Renan Rosa
+## :wave: Greatings!
+I'am Renan Rosa
-**Full Stack Web Developer With ASP Net Core And Angular**

-:house:    Brazil - Belém - PA <br>
-:iphone:   **+55 (91)** 998291510 <br>
-:email:  **renan.throsa@gmail.com**

-##### Hi recruiter!
-I hope my story keeps you entertained until the end of the page, thanks for taking an interest in my resume.

-## :bell: About me
-I'm a web developer with three years of working experience in web applications of different domains.
-I am currently focusing on **Asp Net Core and Angular** In my spare time, I usually read books or listen to podcasts, but my biggest joy nowadays is learning to be a better programmer, so in my spare time, I also dedicate myself to learning and self-improvement.
+I'm a full stack web developer with three years of working experience in web applications.

+I am currently working on improving my skills as a software developer by reading and puting together small projects.

 ## :mortar_board: Educational Background
 Federal University of Pará **(UFPA)** - Bachelor degree in Computer Science <br>